bluerobotics/bluerov-ros-pkg/README.md

 * Flash a PixHawk with the latest stable version of [ArduSub](https://www.ardusub.com/software/ardusub-firmware.html)
 * Flash the companion Pi with Bluerobotic's [image](https://www.ardusub.com/getting-started/installation.html#ardusub) of the pi
 * Run the script in bluerov-ros-pkg/bluerov_apps/extra/ubuntu_setup.sh on your surface machine with Ubuntu.
+* Set the IP of the surface machine to ```192.168.2.1```
+* Connect the teather to the surface machine and power the rover
-* Run the following to connect to the PixHawk
+* Run the following to connect to the PixHawk on the surface machine
 ```
 roslaunch bluerov_apps apm.launch
 ```
-* Run one of the following to control the rover with a xbox/logitech f310 controllers
+* Run one of the following to control the rover with a xbox/logitech f310 controller on the surface machine with the controller connected
 ```
 #For xbox controller
 roslaunch bluerov_apps teleop_xbox.launch